If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 Tenant screening is the foundation of tenant retention.

-Implement a thorough screening process to verify your tenant’s income, contact their past landlord as references, conduct background checks, and assess their credit reports.
+Implement a thorough screening process to verify the income of each prospective tenant, contact their past landlord as references, conduct background checks, and assess their credit reports.

 In Canada, you’re more likely to attract a pool of candidates when the rental market is at its peak from Spring to Summer.